 The first thing families should do is sit down and make a budget.
 Pinpoint where your money goes each month and then decide how much you need to spend on food.
 Once you have the food budget sorted out, stick to it.
 This will help you from making frivolous purchases next time you’re in Whole Foods or at the farmers’ market.
 Next, educate yourself.
 Find all the available ways that you can get local food to your dinner table.
 I would guess at least 3000 people drive by Real Food Farms every day and have no idea we have a CSA, or know what CSA is, and that it can actually save them money when buying local organic.
-After all that, if you still can’t justify spending on organic and local food, throw your health into the mix.
-I can’t imagine buying and cooking kale is more expensive or more work than living with diabetes, prostate cancer, weak immune systems, daily fatigue, sleep apnea, weight gain, heart conditions, or any of the other health risks involved with a processed, high saturated fat, low nutrient diet.
+After all that if you still can’t justify spending on organic and local, throw your health into the mix.
+I can’t imagine buying and cooking kale is more expensive or more work than living with diabetes, prostate cancer, weak immune systems, daily fatigue, sleep apnea, weight gain, heart conditions, or any of the other health risks involved with a processed, high saturated fat, low nutrient-dense diet.
 Just saying.

 What do you think about the growing new farmer movement?
 What advice do you have for people who want to become farmers?

 To anybody who is looking into becoming a farmer: If you are doing it to become rich, you’ll most likely end up broke.
 If you’re doing it because it sounds like a cool job to spend your time on, you’ll grow sick of it in a month.
-You have to have a deep connection to the earth and its provisions, and know for a fact, that every day the sun comes up is another day you’ll spend tending your farm.
+You have to have a deep connection to the earth and its provisions, and know for fact, that every day the sun comes up is another day you’ll spend tending your farm.